 - 1. Nothing contained in these regulations shall be construed or applied inconsistently with the IDS Rules or with other provisions of law. - 2.
 Nothing in these regulations shall preclude the IDS Office from adopting and enforcing standards and rules that supplement or supersede these regulations or from implementing programs, plans, or contracts regarding the assignment of counsel to improve quality, efficiency, and economy. - 3.
 These regulations may be amended by a majority vote of the Judicial District Bar at any regular meeting, subject to approval for modification by the IDS Commission and certification by the IDS Director. - 4.
-These regulations shall become effective on the date the Judicial District Bar votes to adopt them without modification or, if modification is granted by the IDS Director, the date they are approved and certified by the IDS Director, but in any event they shall become effective on January 2, 2021 and shall supersede any existing regulation or plan concerning the appointment of counsel for indigent cases in the judicial district.
+These regulations are effective immediately. - 5.
+The Judicial District Bar may request modification to these regulations at any time in writing by directing the request to the IDS Director.